Dawson Pierre

-Dawson Pierre (born May 29, 2000) is a Canadian professional football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
+Dawson Pierre (born May 29, 2000) is a Canadian professional football defensive back/linebacker for the BC Lions of the Canadian Football League (CFL).
 He played U Sports football at Concordia.

 Early life

 Dawson Pierre was born on May 29, 2000, in Longueuil, Quebec.
 He started playing football when he was eight.
 In 2017, he enrolled at Redondo Union High School in Redondo Beach, California, to play his final few years of high school football at a bigger program.
 Pierre lived with Redondo Union's quarterback while in the United States.
 Pierre played wide receiver and defense at Redondo Union, earning all-star honors.

 Pierre originally committed to the University of Maine to play college football but had to leave the school due to family issues.
 He returned to Canada and played CEGEP football at Vanier College.

 University career

 Pierre briefly attended Carleton University in 2020 but the 2020 U Sports football season was cancelled due to the COVID-19 pandemic.

 Pierre played U Sports football for the Concordia Stingers of Concordia University from 2021 to 2023, spending time at defensive halfback and safety.
 He garnered RSEQ all-star recognition in 2022.
 He played in six games as a senior in 2023, recording 20 solo tackles, six assisted tackles, one sack, one forced fumble, and one pass breakup.
 Pierre played in 23 total games during his university career, recording 81 tackles, one sack, one forced fumble, and three interceptions.
 He studied recreation and leisure at Concordia.
 After his senior year, he was invited to the FCS Bowl and College Gridiron Showcase all-star games in the United States.